-By the age of 8, she was back in the hospital diagnosed with dilated cardiomyopathy, a condition in which the heart becomes enlarged and cannot pump blood efficiently.
+By the age of 8, she was back in the hospital, diagnosed with a heart condition called dilated cardiomyopathy — her heart had enlarged and was not pumping blood efficiently.

-After six weeks, Sunjay Kaushal, MD, PhD, director of pediatric cardiac surgery, performed a heart transplant.
+After six weeks on the heart transplant list, Sunjay Kaushal, MD, PhD, director of pediatric cardiac surgery, performed a heart transplant.

-Victoria turned 9 in September 2016 and Dr. Baker-Smith says Victoria is doing great with her new heart.
+Victoria turned 10 in September 2017.
+Dr. Baker-Smith says Victoria is doing great with her new heart.

 CARISSA BAKER-SMITH, MD, MS, MPH, is Assistant Professor of Pediatrics at the University of Maryland School of Medicine and Pediatric Cardiologist in the Children’s Heart Program at the University of Maryland Children’s Hospital.